Skip to main content

 While taxpayers can file a CAP appeal on their own, it may be wise to consult a tax professional, especially if the situation is complex or involves significant amounts of money.
 Tax attorneys, enrolled agents, and CPAs experienced in collection issues can help you craft a strong explanation, present financial documentation, and deal with IRS personnel.

-Mistakes or omissions in your Form 9423 could result in undesirable outcomes, so having another set of eyes on your submission can be a big help.
+Errors in your Form 9423 could result in undesirable outcomes, so having another set of eyes on your submission can be a big help.

 Closing Thoughts about the IRS Collections Appeals Program